Scholae Palatinae: History and structure

-During the early 4th century, Caesar Flavius Valerius Severus attempted to disband the remaining units of the Praetorian Guard on the orders of Galerius.
+During the early 4th century, Caesar Severus II attempted to disband the remaining units of the Praetorian Guard on the orders of Galerius.
 In response, the Praetorians turned to Maxentius, the son of the retired emperor Maximian, and proclaimed him their emperor on 28 October 306.
 When Constantine the Great (r.
 306–337), launching an invasion of Italy in 312, forced a final confrontation at the Milvian Bridge, the Praetorian cohorts made up the most prominent element of Maxentius' army.
 Later, in Rome, the victorious Constantine definitively disbanded the Praetorian Guard.
 Although there is no direct evidence that Constantine established the Scholae Palatinae at the same time, the lack of a bodyguard unit would have become immediately apparent, and he is commonly regarded as their founder.
 Nevertheless, some units, such as the schola gentilium ("school of tribesmen") are attested much earlier than 312, and may have their origins in the reign of Diocletian (r.
 284–305).

 The term "schola" was commonly used in the early 4th century to refer to organized corps of the imperial retinue, both civil and military, and derives from the fact that they occupied specific rooms or chambers in the palace.
 Each schola was formed into an elite cavalry regiment of around 500 troops.
 Many scholarians (Latin: scholares, Greek: σχολάριοι, scholarioi) were recruited from among Germanic tribes.
 In the West, these were Franks and Alamanni, while in the East, Goths were employed.
 In the East, under the impact of anti-Gothic policies, from the mid-5th century they were largely replaced with Armenians and Isaurians.
 However, evidence of the scholarians mentioned in primary sources indicates that the presence of native Romans in the scholae was not negligible.
 Of the recorded and named scholarians in the fourth century, ten are definitely Roman, forty one probably Roman; whilst only five are definitely barbarian and eleven probably barbarian.